Verify and claim your website URL

 Before you can upload and publish product data to Google Merchant Center, you must verify and claim your website.

 The Website URL setting in your Google Merchant Center account is important because it verifies that you have the right to upload product listings for the website specified in your account.
 The links provided in your data feed must match the URL, including the top-level domain (e.g. .com, .net) registered in your Google Merchant Center account.
-Product listings submitted for any URL other than the one registered in your Google Merchant Center account will not process successfully.
+Product listings submitted for any URL other than the one registered in your Google Merchant Center account will not be processed successfully.

 Determine the exact website URL to verify and claim

 To ensure that all your uploaded listings are accepted by Google, you'll need to determine the right website URL to verify and claim.

 For simple shops, the best URL to verify is the top-level URL of your shop, e.g. http://example.co.uk.
 If your shop resides on a sub-host or on a path, you should include those in your URL, e.g. http://shops.example.co.uk/myshop